shawlu95/Beyond-LeetCode-SQL/Interview/02_Spotify_Listening_History/README.md

 3 rows in set (0.00 sec)
 ```

-It's okay to join the temporary table with the History table during the update process, because History is independent of the temporary table.
+__Step 2.
+Update existing pair.__ It's okay to join the temporary table with the History table during the update process, because History is independent of the temporary table.
 ```
 UPDATE History AS uh
 JOIN daily_count AS dc